beyond-sharepoint/sp-lookout/README.md

 SP Lookout!
 ---

 Administrator-focused browser-based dashboard.
 Create personalized pages to display information stored in SharePoint and elsewhere.
+Use scripts that you develop using typescript, via the built-in editor, to surface and manipulate content to your whim.

 <h1 align="center">
 	<img width="800" src="https://raw.githubusercontent.com/beyond-sharepoint/sp-lookout/master/sp-lookout.gif" alt="sp-lookout">